 Skip to content

-Located on the western edge of Hillsboro, Oregon, the Hillsboro Year-Round Shelter will provide congregate and non-congregate sleeping solutions and services for people experiencing houselessness.
+Located on the western edge of Hillsboro, Oregon, the Hillsboro Shelter provides congregate and non-congregate sleeping solutions and services for people experiencing houselessness.

 Project Details